 And I was right!
 The experience was so draining that I couldn’t truly be happy on the day.
 In fact, when I got home, I donned my pyjamas and cried a bit.
 I then had another glass of prosecco and called my parents to share the good news with them.
 Then I shared the news on Facebook (Twitter was saved until the following morning).
 That was the limit to my celebrations.
 (But not the limit to my tears!)

 The following day I returned to the office and politely thanked everyone who congratulated me.
-But I still couldn’t celebrate because I was still too dazed from the experience.
+But I still couldn’t celebrate because I was still too dazed by the experience.
 And now, three days later, I am still a bit “meh” about it all.

 Maybe these feelings of apathy are because I know that there is still much work to be done before I graduate.
 Or maybe they’re because I am too busy worrying about what my next steps will be after graduation (there are so many questions about jobs, post-docs, and locations!).
 Of course, maybe these feelings are simply a bit of exhaustion.